hnygd/ansible-pot-foundation/README.md

 ### Package sources

 You must have decided on the `quarterly` or `latest` package stream beforehand.
-This script proceed to install from the already configured stream.
+This script will install from the already configured stream.

 ### Default network interface must be labelled untrusted